Campobello Island: History

 The island was originally settled by the Passamaquoddy Nation, who called it Ebaghuit.

 The first Europeans were from the French expedition of Pierre Dugua de Mons and Samuel de Champlain, who founded the nearby Saint Croix Island settlement in 1604.
 France named the island Port aux Coquilles ("Seashell Harbour").
+It has been speculated that the fort of Jean Serreau di St Aubin, known to have been built somewhere in the Passamaquoddy Bay but vacated in the years surrounding King William's War and Benjamin Church's 1704 expulsion of the French from the Bay, may have been situated on Campobello Island.

 Following the War of the Spanish Succession, under terms of the Treaty of Utrecht (1713), the island became part of the British colony of Nova Scotia.
+Its first post office opened in 1795.